aloklearning/react-book-library/README.md

 ## Challenges Faced

+The project was really nice, considering the fact that the delivery has to be close to perfect.
+There are few things which did test the developer's grit:

-- [ ] Writing unit test for stateful components.
+- Writing unit test for stateful components.
-- [ ] Making persistant data using url and updating it based upon paginations and searches.
+- Making persistant data using url and updating it based upon paginations and searches.
-- [ ] I have learnt using `material-ui` on the go, so working with it, was a bit challenging, but it later was managed.
+- I have learnt using `material-ui` on the go, so working with it, was a bit challenging, but it later was managed.

 ## Feedback